-If you have the option of attaching the alignment guide to the read heads in your application, you can use the alignment guide (PCV-AG100) to set the distance between the read head and the Data Matrix code tape and to align the optical axis of the read head with the center of the Data Matrix code (dashed line) or colored tape.
+If you have the option of attaching the alignment guide to the read heads in your application, you can use the alignment guide (PCV-AG100) to set the distance between the read head and the Data Matrix code tape, and to align the optical axis of the read head with the center of the Data Matrix code (dashed line).
 Note that the PCV-AG100 alignment guide is designed for a read distance of 100 mm.

-The zero line y = 0 is calibrated identically for all read heads with regard to the alignment guide.
+The zero line Y = 0 is calibrated identically for all read heads with regard to the alignment guide.
 You can therefore determine the zero line with the help of the alignment guide when changing the read head, for example.

-Figure 4.6 Display example
+.5 Display example